 Learn how to make anko sweet red bean paste from scatch.
 Step-by-step pictures included.

-Anko, sweet red bean paste, is used in many confectioneries in Japan.
-It is usually prepared by boiling and sometimes mashing azuki beans and then sweetening the paste with sugar.
+Anko (あんこ, 餡), or sweet red bean paste, is used in many confectioneries in Japan.
+It is usually prepared by boiling azuki beans, sometimes mashing them, and then sweetening the paste with sugar.
 The most common types of read bean paste include Tsubuan and Koshian.

-- 200g (7 oz, a little bit less than 1 cup which is 220g) Azuki beans (Today I used Hokkaido Dainagon Azuki Beans (bigger than regular azuki))
+- 200 g Azuki beans (200 g = 7 oz or a little bit less than 1 cup which is 220g) (I used Hokkaido Dainagon Azuki Beans : bigger than regular azuki)

 - Soak the azuki beans overnight (8-12 hours).